huggingface/blog/how-to-train-sentence-transformers.md

 There are datasets on the Hugging Face Hub for each of the above cases.
 Additionally, the datasets in the Hub have a Dataset Preview functionality that allows you to view the structure of datasets before downloading them.
 Here are sample data sets for each of these cases:

 - Case 1: The same setup as for Natural Language Inference can be used if you have (or fabricate) a label indicating the degree of similarity between two sentences; for example {0,1,2} where 0 is contradiction and 2 is entailment.
 Review the structure of the [SNLI dataset](https://huggingface.co/datasets/snli).
-Another example is the [Yahoo Answers Topics dataset](https://huggingface.co/datasets/yahoo_answers_topics) where there are integer labels for each pair of sentences.

 - Case 2: The [Sentence Compression dataset](https://huggingface.co/datasets/embedding-data/sentence-compression) has examples made up of positive pairs.
 If your dataset has more than two positive sentences per example, for example quintets as in the [COCO Captions](https://huggingface.co/datasets/embedding-data/coco_captions_quintets) or the [Flickr30k Captions](https://huggingface.co/datasets/embedding-data/flickr30k_captions_quintets) datasets, you can format the examples as to have different combinations of positive pairs.

-- Case 3: The [TREC dataset](https://huggingface.co/datasets/trec) or [Yahoo Answers Topics dataset](https://huggingface.co/datasets/yahoo_answers_topics) have integer labels for each sentence.
+- Case 3: The [TREC dataset](https://huggingface.co/datasets/trec) has integer labels indicating the class of each sentence.
+Each example in the [Yahoo Answers Topics dataset](https://huggingface.co/datasets/yahoo_answers_topics) contains three sentences and a label indicating its topic; thus, each example can be divided into three.

 - Case 4: The [Quora Triplets dataset](https://huggingface.co/datasets/embedding-data/QQP_triplets) has triplets (anchor, positive, negative) without labels.